cst1709690/tinyJambuCubeAttack/README.md

 # Background

 This repository stores the collection of C++ source codes for the implementation of cube attack on the first version of TinyJAMBU (Wu & Huang, 2019), a finalist cipher in the Lightweight Cryptography (LWC) Standardisation Project organised by the National Institute of Standards and Technology (NIST).
-Additional results that are not presented in the paper are also included in the repository.
+Additional results that are not presented in the paper ([pre-print version](https://eprint.iacr.org/2021/1164.pdf)) are also included in the repository.

 # General Description of the Implementation for Each Attack